 - Much of their time is taken up by drug-related activities (for example, obtaining and using the drug, recovering from its effects).

-- Other social, professional or recreational activities are reduced or completely given up in order to make more time for the drug.
+- Other work, social or recreational activities are reduced or completely given up in order to make more time for the drug.

-- Their drug use is affecting their relationships with friends, peers and family members.
+- Their drug use is affecting their relationships with friends, family and their community.

-- They are unable to carry out routine responsibilities such as school, work, or family time.
+- They are unable to carry out normal responsibilities such as school, work, or family time.

-It’s important to remember that people may not exhibit all the signs listed above and may still be developing dependence.
-See our factsheet for guidance about starting the conversation when you suspect drug use.
+It’s important to remember that people may not show all the signs listed above and may still be developing dependence.
+See our factsheet for guidance about starting the conversation when you are concerned about drug use.

-If you’re worried that your child who may be using alcohol or other drugs, it is important to remember that effective support is available.
+If you’re worried that your child may be using alcohol or other drugs, remember that effective support is available.
 Please see our “Where to get help” page for services available to young people with drug related issues or for those wanting general information.

-This factsheet was developed following expert review at the NHMRC Centre of Research Excellence in Mental Health and Substance Use and National Drug and Alcohol Research Centre, UNSW.
+This factsheet was developed following expert review at the NHMRC Centre of Research Excellence in Mental Health and Substance Use and National Drug and Alcohol Research Centre, UNSW Sydney.